-Holders of ordinary passports
+Holders of ID Cards

-a.
-Foreign citizen holders of ordinary passports can enter Albania without an entry visa if they are citizens of the states noted in Chart 1.
-They have to present their valid passports at the border crossing point, where they pay an entry fee of EUR 10 and are granted a stay permit of 90 days within a 180 days period.
-Foreign citizens must have the necessary currency to sustain themselves during their stay in the Republic of Albania.
+UE citizens and foreign citizens of the countries noted in Chart 1, can enter into the Republic of Albania without an entry visa by presenting only a valid ID card at the border crossing point.
+They are allowed to stay within the Albanian territory up to 90 days within a 180 days period.

+Foreign citizens must have necessary currency to sustain themselves during their stay in the Republic of Albania.

+Australia Canada Great Britain Iceland Norway San Marino Switzerland